arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Witnesses

-Unlike other states in the United States, where marriage records are kept with a central state body, Arizona's records are maintained at the county level.
+Unlike other states in the United States, where marriage records are kept with a central state body, Arizona’s records are maintained at the county level.
 Appointed Clerks of the Superior Courts hold marriage records as far back as 1950.
 However, if you are looking for a marriage record before this period, you may find older documents with the Arizona State Archives (depending on the county).
+In addition to government records, churches have historically kept marriage records, which are valuable for genealogical research.
+Some older marriage records are available as digital images, which can be accessed for research or verification.
+Individuals may also need to contact the relevant department, such as the Department of Health or the State Department, for certain official records.

-What Types of Marriage Records are available in Arizona
+What Types of Marriage Records Are Available in Arizona?

 Different types of marriage records are available in Arizona, including marriage certificates and marriage licenses.
 However, these two aren’t the same.
 Marriage certificates prove that two people are married, while a marriage license is a document issued by a county clerk permitting a couple to get married.